Introduction

 5. Including insights from the MDCG 2020-13 Clinical Evaluation Assessment Report Template

-The MDCG 2020-13 document provides a template for the Clinical Evaluation Assessment (CEA) report, which is intended to guide notified bodies in their assessment of clinical evaluations conducted by medical device manufacturers under the EU Medical Device Regulation (MDR).
+The MDCG 2020-13 document provides a template for the Clinical Evaluation Assessment (CEA) report, which is intended to guide notified bodies in their assessment of clinical evaluation reports conducted by medical device manufacturers under the EU Medical Device Regulation (MDR).
 The CEA report template is designed to ensure a consistent and harmonized approach when notified bodies review clinical evaluation documentation submitted by manufacturers.

 Key aspects of the MDCG 2020-13 CEA report template include: